feerposser/docker-env-list-tutorial/readme.md

 <details>
 <summary>click to view</summary>
-<p>To start the container by using the image created in the last section, just type the following command:</p>
+To start the container by using the image created in the last section, just type the following command:

 `docker run -p 80:5000 --name testing -e NAME=myname -d docker-tutorial-image`